squidfunk/mkdocs-material/docs/getting-started.md

       permalink: true
 ```

-For more information, see the following list of extensions supported by the
+For more information, see the following list of extensions supported by Material
-Material theme including more information regarding installation and usage:
+for MkDocs including more information regarding installation and usage:

 * [Admonition][26]
 * [Codehilite][27]